a-ziz-7/a-ziz-7/README.md

-# 👋🌍,  I'm Aziz!
+# 👋🌍,  I'm Aziz

-#### 🎓 I'm a computer science student at Brooklyn College, passionate about coding, problem-solving, and tech.
+#### 🎓 I'm a computer science student at Brooklyn College, and I am passionate about coding, problem-solving, and tech.

 #### 💻 My journey in the world of computer science is a constantly evolving adventure.
 I'm always exploring new technologies and seeking to expand my knowledge.